PointCloudLibrary/pcl/doc/tutorials/content/gpu_people.rst

 ---------------------------------------------------------
 In this tutorial we will learn how detect a person and its pose in a pointcloud.
 This is based on work from Koen Buys, Cedric Cagniart, Anatoly Bashkeev and Caroline Pantofaru, this has been presented on ICRA2012 and IROS2012 and an official reference for a journal paper is in progress.
+A coarse outline of how it works can be seen in the following video.

+  .. raw:: html

+     <iframe width="560" height="315" src="http://www.youtube.com/embed/Wd4OM8wOO1E?rel=0" frameborder="0" allowfullscreen></iframe>

 This shows how to detect people with an Primesense device, the full version working on oni and pcd files can be found in trunk.